Syed-Humay0on/Obsidian/Readme.md

 	obsidian --version

-Now you're good to go! install plugins, apply custom or built in themes, sync with github to automate your workflow whilst also enhancing your Note taking experience
+Now you're good to go! install plugins, apply custom or built in themes, sync with GitHub to automate your workflow whilst also enhancing your Note taking experience